Working from home health and safety FAQs

-Frequently asked questions about health and safety when working from home.
+Frequently asked questions about working from home health and safety, covering risk assessments, flexible working and more.

 Who is responsible for homeworker's health and safety?